Video Viennese desk

 The roller shutter has a bar lock that locks into the sides of the piece of furniture.
 When closed, a lever at the bottom right also secures the writing tablet against being pulled out.

-Made up of numerous narrow slats, the bolt lock can overcome a tight radius when opened and is thus recessed in the rear area of the furniture.
+Made up of numerous narrow slats, the roller shutter can overcome a tight radius when opened and is thus recessed into the rear of the furniture.

 When open, it reveals a clearly organised, tidy work area with a pull-out writing surface that creates additional legroom.
 The top has an infinitely adjustable centre section.

-Behind it is a row of what appears to be four drawers and a free compartment in the centre.
-On closer inspection, however, the two outer drawers turn out to be panels - the hidden drawers behind them are revealed by folding back the centre panel.
+Behind it is what appears to be a row of four drawers and a free compartment in the centre.
+On closer inspection, however, the two outer drawers turn out to be panels - the hidden drawers behind them are revealed when the centre panel is folded back.
 The drawers can then be pulled out inwards.

 The special highlight of this piece of furniture is a built-in shelf that runs across the entire width and is concealed in the upper rear section of the unit.
 It is therefore located in the space that at first glance appears to be merely a necessary cavity for the roller shutter.